Real app flow

 3See the connections

-4Act with more calm
+4Act with more confidence

-When you need to talk to a vet, explain a routine or check what happened, you have an organized trail.
+When you need to talk to a vet, explain a routine, or check what happened, you have an organized trail.

 Modules in real situations